Alan L. Mickelson

 Alan loved spending family time with his wife Marietta, son Chad Alan, and his daughter Tanya Marie.
 He enjoyed taking them camping in the Big Horn Mountains and the Black Hills.

-After Alan's death, the community, fire department personnel, local businesses, family, and friends raised $200,000 through various fundraisers and donations.
+After Alan's death, the community, fire department members, local businesses, family, and friends raised $200,000 through various fundraisers and donations.
 Additional funding was provided by the city of Gillette and Campbell County Commissioners to build a training facility in Alan's memory.
 It is called "The Alan Mickelson Fire Training Center."
 It is used for training and educating firefighters and cadets, the sheriff and police departments, local area coal miners and oil field workers, bus drivers, and area school children.
 It also hosts the International Mine Rescue Competition every year.

 Fire safety and training were very important to Alan.
 He would be very proud and honored to know there is a facility available to be used for that purpose.

 Alan touched the lives of many people, young and old.
 He always had a smile on his face and time to visit with anyone who needed a friend.
 His family and friends will never forget his quiet manner, his genuine smile, and his love for life.
 We love and miss him very much.

 View Memory Wall